Mira Calix: Biography

 Calix was born Chantal Francesca Passamonte in Durban, South Africa, on 28 October 1969.
 She was raised in Durban in a liberal middle-class family of Italian descent.
 She grew up learning ballet and listening to jazz and classical music.
 She moved to London in 1991.
 She began to work at a record shop and took up organising parties and DJing.
 She worked at the labels 4AD and Warp Records, where she held the position of a publicist from 1994 to 1997.
 In the late 1990s, Calix married Sean Booth, a member of the electronic duo Autechre.
-The two separated in the mid-2000s.
+The two separated in 2005.

-Calix's earlier music specialised in mixing her intimate vocals with jittering beats and experimental electronic textures and natural sounds.
+Calix's earlier music specialised in mixing her intimate vocals with jittering beats, experimental electronic textures and natural sounds.
 In 2003, she collaborated with the London Sinfonietta for the first time.
 Nunu premiered at the Royal Festival Hall in London at a concert titled "Warp Works and 20th Century Masters".
 The piece then toured internationally, performed by a mixture of orchestra, Calix on electronics, and, unusually, live insects.
 Subsequently, she incorporated orchestration and live classical instruments in her performances and recorded work.
 She worked with visual artists and musicians from other disciplines to create music for dance, theatre, film, opera, and installations.
 Calix was commissioned to write for the London Sinfonietta, Bang on a Can, the Aldeburgh Festival, the Royal Shakespeare Company, Opera North, Streetwise Opera, the Manchester International Festival, National Arts Festival, Sydney Festival, Royal Northern Sinfonia, and more.

 In 2004, she formed Alexander's Annexe, a band/ensemble with pianist Sarah Nicolls and sound designer David Sheppard.
 Their debut performance was at the Ravello Festival in Italy, followed by performances at the Aldeburgh Festival and Parco della Musica in Rome.
 Alexander's Annexe released the album Push Door To Exit on Warp in November 2006.
-Calix consistently titled her works and albums in lower case, having rejected capitalisation due to her introduction to the work of e. e. cummings as a child.
+Calix consistently titled her works and albums in lower case, having rejected capitalisation due to her introduction to the work of E. E. Cummings as a child.

 As a live performer and DJ, Calix supported and toured with Radiohead, Boards of Canada, Godspeed You!
 Black Emperor, Autechre, and other artists.
 She performed at Sonar, Glastonbury, All Tomorrow's Parties, Coachella, Latitude, and other concert halls and festivals.